Type system: Existential types

 These types are both subtypes of the more general existential type T and correspond to concrete implementation types, so any value of one of these types is a value of type T. Given a value "t" of type "T", we know that "t.f(t.a)" is well-typed, regardless of what the abstract type X is.
 This gives flexibility for choosing types suited to a particular implementation, while clients that use only values of the interface type—the existential type—are isolated from these choices.

 In general it's impossible for the typechecker to infer which existential type a given module belongs to.
-In the above example intT { a: int; f: (int → int); } could also have the type ∃X { a: X; f: (int → int); }.
+In the above example intT { a: int; f: (int → int); } could also have the type ∃X { a: X; f: (X → int); }.
 The simplest solution is to annotate every module with its intended type, e.g.: